oldsportsgit/Runtime-Components/README.md

-# Overview of the Runtime Components
+# Overview of the Runtime Constructors

-The Runtime Components or RC for short, Has Scripts that allow you to
+The Runtime Constructors or RC for short, Has Scripts that allow you to

 -Get any asset loaded in memory